Skip navigation

 Know Where to Seek Shelter

-For many, it’s as simple as calling a friend or family member, but what if that’s not an option?
+It's not easy to think about something happening to your home, but it's important to have a plan in place should you – and your pets – need to evacuate.
+For many, calling a friend or family member is the solution, but what if that's not an option?
 Ask your veterinarian for a list of facilities that can accommodate pets.
-It’s also a good idea to identify pet-friendly places you and your pet could stay until it’s safe to return home.
+Identify pet-friendly places where you and your pet could stay until it's safe to return home.
+Having a plan in place can provide peace of mind and ensure the safety of your furry companions if disaster strikes.

 Build an Emergency Kit

-To avoid this, prepare a pet emergency kit that you can easily grab if you’re running out the door.
-This will ensure you can provide for your pet’s needs when you’re away from home and it will save you precious seconds if you are rushing to evacuate.
-When preparing a kit, consider everything your pal needs on a daily basis: food, water, prescriptions, leash or harness, maybe even a toy or two.
-It’s also important to include a pet first-aid kit (create your own with this handy checklist) in case your pet gets injured.
+When preparing a kit, consider everything your furry companion requires on a daily basis: food, water, medications, leash or harness, and maybe even a toy or two to keep them entertained.
+It's also essential to include a pet first-aid kit in case your pet gets injured.

 Don’t Forget Your Rescue Alert Sticker